karpet/qic-dvcw/README.md

 * The source or input files are the raw .csv or .xls(x) files from project sites.
 * Project site is a partner organization supplying data.
 There are three.

+## Target file

+The target .csv file has dates formatted as `yyyy/mm/dd`.
+This is proper ISO8601 format.
+If you open the .csv file in Excel, it may re-format all the dates as `dd/mm/yy` (which is an ambiguous format) but that will depend on your particular system preferences.

+**DO NOT SAVE THE CSV** if you open it in Excel in case Excel re-writes the dates.

 ## Questions

 ## Models